Reverse T3 Treatment Guide + How to “Flush” it out of Your Body & Start Feeling Better

 Why does your Body even have Reverse T3?

-That's a great question and answering it will help you understand why sometimes the body will create too much of it in certain medical conditions.
+That's a great question and answering it will help you understand why, in certain situations, your body will create too much of it.

 Let's look at chronic illness as an example:

 When your body is recovering from an illness (like pneumonia or a bloodstream infection) does it make sense for your body to increase the metabolism and provide energy to your muscles?

 Of course not!
 It makes more sense to conserve your energy and metabolism by SLOWING down energy production and providing energy to vital organs.

 This is a protective mechanism built by your body and it may surprise you that it has a name and is well documented in the scientific literature.

 Patients that are under stress develop this condition which results in LOW Free T3 levels, HIGH Reverse T3 levels and NORMAL T4 and TSH levels.